-Brazilian breakfast is full, hearty and generous.
-The country has fully embraced the merits of most important meal of the day.
+Brazilian breakfast is full, hearty, and generous.
+The country has fully embraced the merits of the most important meal of the day.
 It’s a meal laden with healthy treats, balanced out by unique baked goods.

-This post lists what you’re most likely to find at breakfast in Brazil.
+This post lists what you will most likely find at breakfast in Brazil.
 You will also be able to choose wisely when you can’t fit everything you see on the breakfast buffet into your belly.

 Brazilian Breakfast Fruits

-In Brazil bananas have unique flavours.
-Unlike in other less tropical countries, where the imported banana is simply called a ‘banana’, in Brazil you should be versed on all varieties.
+In Brazil, bananas have unique flavours.
+Unlike in other less tropical countries, where the imported banana is called a ‘banana’, in Brazil, you should be versed on all varieties.

-The most common banana in the prata (silver), then maçã (apple) and if you are lucky the tiny ouro (golden).
+The most common banana is the prata (silver), then maçã (apple), and if you are lucky, the tiny ouro (golden).

-- Guava will most likely make an appearance in from December – March.
+- Guava will most likely make an appearance from December – March.

 - Mango fruits November – January.